ReactBricks/react-inline-edit-async/README.md

 }
 ```

-Of the over 20 props you can use, only 2 are mandatory:
+RIEC is a controlled component.
+Only two props are mandatory:

 - `value`: a `string` representing the initial value, updated by the onChange function
 - `onChange`: a function of value, which is supposed to update value upon success